 Migrating application mailboxes to Exchange Online is critical for any migration project, and thorough planning is required since application mailboxes often serve vital business functions.
 It’s imperative to gather the details outlined in this article prior to updating internal application code, or test feature functionality of third-party products.

 The Microsoft Graph SDK for PowerShell exists to help developers use Graph API calls from PowerShell.
 It works, but like anything in life, there's a right way to connect and use the SDK and a wrong way.

 Microsoft plans to retire the now-decrepit and very old EAC on September 1, 2022.
-The old console has hung on too long, perhaps because Microsoft hasn't progressed the development of its replacement as quickly as they could have since its 2019 debut.
-Although Microsoft claims that the new EAC reached feature parity with the old some time ago, any examination of the two consoles proves that this is not the case.
-With that in mind, it seems like Microsoft has some work to do to make everything ready for the big retirement date in 2022.
+The old console has hung on too long, perhaps because Microsoft hasn't progressed the development of its replacement as quickly as they could have.

 Within large organizations utilizing Teams, generating reports on channel storage and then migrating this data is extremely difficult.
 To help map out how Teams uses SharePoint, this article introduces a simple Graph API/PowerShell script to report Teams channels and their SharePoint locations and walks you through the steps so you can run the report yourself.

 An earlier article explained how to create organizational contacts in user mailboxes with Graph API calls.This article builds on that idea with three improvements.

 Azure AD business-to-business guest user accounts are a terrific way to securely grant access to apps and services for external users and partner organizations.
 In this article, a script is introduced that can be used to automate the guest user invitation process, integrating it more seamlessly with any custom applications.